Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] I want to come up with an algorithm that creates good sounding music
 - [ ] Implement that algorithm

+Today I tried to find an algorithm that generates good soundig music.
+I tried using AI to create the algorithm, but I didnt get any succsesful results.

 ### 17.10.2025
 - [ ] I want to work on the OBA for M320